 1.4.
 Keeping Up With Market Transformations

 US companies with hundreds of employees abandoned EU markets after the introduction of GDPR in May 2018.
 Old-school businesses who couldn’t train their staff basic computer operator skills struggle to operate in a competitive digital environment.
+The same legal framework is now penetrating the US, causing friction and problems for smaller businesses.

 Being “up to speed” with the latest business, digital, economic and political trends isn’t easy.
 We may be following the industry journals, but groundbreaking innovations are deployed quietly, emerging globally once they get enough traction for scale.